Analysis | Kevin McCarthy’s rudderless GOP leadership

 But something curious happened along the way.
 McCarthy’s name wasn’t initially on the list of more than 100 House members who supported the extraordinary effort.
 And when asked about it, he punted twice as if he didn’t want to commit to it.
 The next day, his and other colleagues’ names were added to the effort.
 Their explanation: a clerical error.
 That didn’t explain why McCarthy hadn’t defended the effort the day before.

 McCarthy’s posture on Trump’s election challenge has often been confusing.
-David Wasserman of the Cook Political Report tweeted this week that McCarthy had told him weeks after the election that Trump has indeed lost by a clear margin.
+David Wasserman of the Cook Political Report tweeted this week that McCarthy had told him weeks after the election that President Trump has indeed lost by a clear margin.
 He said McCarthy even conceded that Trump’s continued challenging of the results could be dangerous and that he and Senate Majority Leader Mitch McConnell (R-Ky.) might have to issue statements acknowledging the result.
 (McCarthy’s office has declined to comment on this.)

-In the end, McCarthy stood back as McConnell issued strong statements about the election being over, essentially foreclosing the idea that the Senate comply with House Republicans’s attempt to overturn the result.
+In the end, McCarthy stood back as McConnell issued strong statements about the election being over, essentially foreclosing the idea that the Senate would comply with House Republicans’ attempt to overturn the result.

 Lastly has come McCarthy’s moves after the attempted insurrection at the U.S. Capitol last week.
-McCarthy, like many Republicans, denounced the violence and did so rather early — including going on television to do so even as the situation was unfolding.
+McCarthy, like many Republicans, denounced the violence and did it rather early — including going on television to do so even as the situation was unfolding.
 Over the last 24 hours or so, word has leaked out that he did even more behind the scenes, including trying (and failing) to goad Trump into offering a more forceful early statement.

 But that narrative has been missing from McCarthy’s public comments.
 To the extent he found Trump culpable for what happened or at least unresponsive to corrective actions, he still hasn’t been willing to say so publicly.
 McCarthy has also opposed Trump’s impeachment, despite Trump not heeding his reported advice about an attempted siege of the U.S. government.